sanjaysec24/Swapping-two-values/README.md

 ## RESULT:
-Thus the swapping of two values are successfully executed
+Thus the swapping of two values are successfully executed..